Service of Documents in Family Law Matters

 If there is uncertainty about the identity of the party being served, or if the party disputes that they were effectively served, other measures may have to be taken to establish that the correct person has been served, such as attaching a photograph to the affidavit of service identifying the person who was served as the person in the photo.

-There are some family law documents that do not have to be served by hand.
+There are some family law documents that do not have to be personally served.
 These include:

 - Response to an initiating application;